 1. Tight Deadlines and Pressure

 Marketing managers often work under tight deadlines and face pressure to deliver results within specified timelines.
-Balancing multiple projects, campaigns, and initiatives while meeting deadlines can be stressful and challenging.
-Managing time effectively and prioritizing tasks is essential to handle the pressure effectively.
+Balancing multiple projects, campaigns, and initiatives while meeting deadlines can be stressful.
+Utilizing workflow tools such as Trello or Asana helps manage time effectively and prioritize tasks.

 Reading more: